taxisuper/frontend/readme.md

 Let's make our utility function reusable by putting it into a separate file and exporting it into both the `Map` and `Feed` component.
 When you have completed this task, only tweets that match the active filter should show up in the Feed and on the Map.

-#### c) Adding color
+### Step III: Adding color
 Edit your `getViewTweets` function so that it not only filters the tweets, but also adds the prop color of the filter it matches.
 If it does not match any filters, add the color red.
-If you have used the correct css-classes, both the Map and The Feed should now clearly indicate which filter the tweets match.
+If you have used the correct CSS classes, both the Map and the Feed should now clearly indicate which filter the tweets match.

+## Task 8: Creating new filters
-### Task 8
+### Step I:
-#### a)
 It would be nice to be able to add new filters in the GUI instead of changing the initial state of the `filters`-reducer every time we want a new filter.
 For this, we need a form component with the exotic name `FilterForm`.
-We will start by only rendering the html, with no form logic The html should look something like this
+We will start by only rendering the html, with no form logic.
+The HTML should look something like this
  ```html
  <form className="filter-form">
        <h3>New filter</h3>